AU Redundancy Pay Calculator

 Example: $80,000 salary · 5 years service · Genuine redundancy = 10 weeks × $1,538/wk = $15,380 redundancy pay.
 Tax-free limit = $13,100 + (5 × $6,552) = $45,860 — fully tax-free.

-AU Redundancy Pay Calculator 2025 — Free NES Severance Estimator
+Australia Redundancy Pay Calculator 2025–26 — Free NES & Tax Estimator

-Verified calculations: Based on the National Employment Standards (NES) under the Fair Work Act 2009 and ATO genuine redundancy payment rules.
-Tax-free limits sourced from ato.gov.au and Fair Work Ombudsman guidance, updated FY 2025-26.
-This tool provides estimates only — consult a registered tax agent or employment lawyer for complex situations.
+How we calculate this: figures are based on the National Employment Standards (NES) under the Fair Work Act 2009 and the ATO's genuine redundancy payment rules for FY 2025–26.
+Tax-free limits are sourced from the ATO and entitlements from the Fair Work Ombudsman.
+This tool gives estimates only — for advice on your situation, speak to a registered tax agent or employment lawyer, or call Fair Work on 13 13 94.

 What Is Redundancy Pay in Australia?

-A genuine redundancy — the most favourable type for tax purposes — occurs when: (1) the employer no longer requires anyone to perform your job; (2) the employer has complied with consultation obligations in any applicable award or enterprise agreement; and (3) redeployment within the business or an associated entity was not reasonable.
-Where all three conditions are met, a portion of your redundancy payout is completely tax-free under ATO rules.
+A genuine redundancy — the most favourable type for tax — happens when three conditions are all met: the employer no longer needs anyone to do your job; the employer met any consultation obligations in the applicable award or agreement; and it wasn't reasonable to redeploy you within the business or an associated entity.
+When all three apply, part of your payout is completely tax-free.

-A non-genuine redundancy occurs when the dismissal is due to reaching normal retirement age, the employee is at age pension age (67) or older, or the role was not truly abolished.
-Non-genuine redundancy payments receive no tax-free component and are taxed entirely as an Employment Termination Payment (ETP) — a less favourable outcome.
+A non-genuine redundancy happens when the dismissal is due to reaching normal retirement age, the employee is at age-pension age (67) or older, or the role wasn't truly abolished.
+Non-genuine payments get no tax-free component and are taxed entirely as an Employment Termination Payment (ETP).

-How is redundancy pay different from notice pay?
-Redundancy pay and notice pay are two separate NES entitlements.
-Redundancy pay compensates for the permanent loss of your role.
-Notice pay — or payment in lieu of notice — compensates for the required warning period your employer must give (or pay out).
-Both must be included in your final pay alongside any accrued annual leave and, where applicable, long service leave.
+Redundancy pay vs notice pay.
+These are two separate NES entitlements.
+Redundancy pay compensates for the permanent loss of your role; notice pay (or pay in lieu of notice) compensates for the warning period your employer must give.
+Both are paid on top of any accrued annual leave and, where it applies, long service leave.

 Who Should Use This Redundancy Calculator?

-This Australian redundancy pay calculator is built for anyone navigating the end of employment due to a role being abolished under the Fair Work Act.
-Typical users include:
+This calculator is for anyone working through the end of a role that's being abolished under the Fair Work Act.
+It's most useful if you are:

-• Employees being made redundant who want to verify their Fair Work redundancy entitlements before final pay is issued
+• An employee being made redundant, checking your Fair Work entitlement before final pay is issued

-• HR managers and payroll officers calculating redundancy costs and severance obligations for one or more employees
+• An HR manager or payroll officer working out redundancy and severance costs for one or more staff

-• Business owners planning a restructure who need to budget total termination costs including redundancy, notice, and leave
+• A business owner planning a restructure who needs to budget redundancy, notice and leave

-• Workers aged 45+ checking their additional one-week notice entitlement under the NES
+• A worker aged 45+ checking the extra one week of notice under the NES

-• Employees with 10+ years of service understanding the 12-week cap and long service leave interaction
+• An employee with 10+ years of service trying to understand the 12-week cap and long service leave

-• Small business owners confirming whether the NES redundancy exemption applies to their headcount of fewer than 15 employees
+• A small business owner confirming whether the under-15-employee exemption applies to you

 How to Use This Redundancy Pay Calculator

 1. Enter your annual salary — use your base salary only.
-Do not include bonuses, allowances, or superannuation.
-Redundancy pay is calculated on base rate of pay only under the NES.
+Don't include bonuses, allowances or super; NES redundancy pay is calculated on the base rate of pay.

-2. Enter years of continuous service — use decimals for part years (e.g. 3.5 = three and a half years).
-Continuous service includes paid leave but generally excludes periods of unauthorised unpaid leave.
+2. Enter years of continuous service — use decimals for part years (3.5 = three and a half).
+Continuous service includes paid leave but not unpaid leave.
+Only completed full years count toward the tax-free limit.

-3. Enter your age at dismissal — used to calculate your notice entitlement (age 45+ bonus week) and to determine whether concessional ETP tax rates apply (preservation age 60).
+3. Enter your age at dismissal — used for your notice entitlement (the age 45+ extra week) and to decide which ETP tax rate applies (preservation age 60).

-4. Enter unused annual leave days — all accrued but untaken annual leave must be paid out.
-The default leave loading of 17.5% applies if your award provides for it.
+4. Enter unused annual leave days — all accrued but untaken leave is paid out.
+Leave loading of 17.5% applies if your award provides it.

 5. Select genuine or non-genuine redundancy — genuine redundancy unlocks the ATO tax-free component.
-If unsure, select yes and review the notes in your result for guidance.
+If unsure, select yes and read the notes in your result.

-6. Confirm employer size — if your employer has fewer than 15 employees, the NES redundancy pay exemption applies, though notice and leave payout still must be made.
+6. Confirm employer size — under 15 employees usually means no NES redundancy pay, though notice and leave payout are still owed.

-7. Click Calculate — view your full redundancy pay breakdown: NES weeks, notice pay, leave payout, tax-free amount, ETP tax, and estimated net payout.
+7. Click Calculate — see your full breakdown: NES weeks, notice pay, leave payout, tax-free amount, ETP tax and estimated net.

-The table below shows the minimum redundancy pay entitlements under the Fair Work Act for national system employees.
-These are minimums — your award or agreement may provide higher entitlements.
+Here are the minimum redundancy entitlements under the Fair Work Act for national-system employees.
+These are minimums — your award or agreement may provide more.

 Less than 1 yearNil$0$0